nim-lang/Nim/doc/manual.rst

 ordinal value and its string value by using a tuple.
 It is also possible to only specify one of them.

-An enum can be marked with the ``pure`` pragma so that it's fields are not added to the current scope, so they always need to be accessed via ``MyEnum.value``:
+An enum can be marked with the ``pure`` pragma so that it's fields are added to a special module specific hidden scope that is only queried as the last attempt.
+Only non-ambiguous symbols are added to this scope.
+But one can always access these via type qualification written as ``MyEnum.value``:

 .. code-block:: nim

   type
     MyEnum {.pure.} = enum
-      valueA, valueB, valueC, valueD
+      valueA, valueB, valueC, valueD, amb

+    OtherEnum {.pure.} = enum
+      valueX, valueY, valueZ, amb

+  echo valueA # MyEnum.valueA
-  echo valueA # error: Unknown identifier echo MyEnum.valueA # works
+  echo amb    # Error: Unclear whether it's MyEnum.amb or OtherEnum.amb echo MyEnum.amb # OK.

 String type